hieuk09/hieuk09.github.io/about/index.md

 ## Work

+### June 2019 - Now: Software Engineer at Ascenda

-### Nov 2018 - Present: Software Engineer at SalesWhale
+### Nov 2018 - May 2019: Software Engineer at SalesWhale

+- Revamp import/enrolment flow to simplify the process
+- Refactor critical part of Gmail/Outlook integration to make the system more stable

+### July 2018 - Jun 2019: Software Engineer at StadiumGoods

+- Maintain multiple applications to connect with suppliers
+- Build Mobile Application API to proxy call from Mobile App to multiple backend services

 ### Sep 2015 - July 2018: Software Engineer at TINYpulse